Subscribe To This Site

 This kind of energy use is also known as "vampire" power for obvious reasons!

-Britons are wasting around one million tonnes of carbon a year on from idle machines left on stand by.
+Britons are possibly wasting around one million tonnes of carbon a year on from idle machines left on stand by.
 The University of Strathclyde has shown that each household in Britain loses around 525 KW of energy to these devices each year.
-That's about more than £50 per year per household at 2008 prices.
+That's more than £50 per year per household at 2008 prices.
 It's also a carbon dioxide burden that the atmosphere could well do without.

 One US study concluded that the energy needed just to power electrical devices on stand by alone would need the entire output of eighteen power stations!